acbsp/bonafide.guru/en/contents.rst

 crimes caused by GBC including murders, violence, threats, beating and forbids.

-And now we see that all books of Srila Prabhupada are changed as compared to their essential condition.
+And now we see that all books of |SP| are changed as compared to their essential condition.
 The Publishers B.B.T.
-(Bhaktivedanta Book Trust) acknowledge the fact that at the request of GBC they made changes in the books of Srila Prabhupada to remove phrases "inconvenient" for GBC.
+(Bhaktivedanta Book Trust) acknowledge the fact that at the request of GBC they made changes in the books of |SP| to remove phrases "inconvenient" for GBC.

 In all books there are made more than thousand changes of philosophical nature.
-In the second publishing of "Bhagavat-gītā" there were made more than hundred changes and additions by GBC instructions and without any authoritative sanctions.
+In the second publishing of Bhagavad-gītā there were made more than hundred changes and additions by GBC instructions and without any authoritative sanctions.
 In third publishing of "Bhagavad-gītā" in 2001 there were made so many changes and additions that it cannot be called "Bhagavad-gītā **as it is**" any longer.
-A lot of changes also appeared in Srila Prabhupada’s commentaries and in the translation of Sanskrit text.
+A lot of changes also appeared in |SP|’s commentaries and in the translation of Sanskrit text.

-We shall give analysis of only one very important verse of Bhagavat-gītā 4.34 and its commentary, revealing the truth for the general good.
+We shall give analysis of only one very important verse of Bhagavad-gītā 4.34 and its commentary, revealing the truth for the general good.
 In this verse words of Krishna were changed.
 In first two sentences Krishna speaks of spiritual master in singular.
 In the third sentence it is